21 Words That Will Make You Sound Smarter

 - Macabre: Macabre means something that’s disturbing because it’s related to death.
 For example, "That modern-art instillation was positively macabre.
 Were the sculpted severed heads really necessary?!"

 - Mellifluous: This word literally means 'flowing like honey.'
 It can also be used to describe something as smooth and pleasant, for example, "You have a completely mellifluous style of writing."
-This is a fantastic compliment, largely because the person will likely have no idea what you’re saying to them.
+This is a fantastic compliment, even if the person will probably have no idea what you’re saying to them.

 - Machiavellian: This word has an interesting backstory.
 It’s derived from the name of Italian political and philosopher Niccolo Machiavelli.
-Machiavelli was a pretty awful guy and wrote a lot about how using duplicitous, violent tactics in politics was the easiest way to rise to the top (which is sort of true, but also very unethical).
+Machiavelli was a pretty awful guy and wrote a lot about how using duplicitous, violent tactics in politics was the easiest way to rise to the top and get ahead of your peers (which is sort of true, but also very unethical).
 Because of this, anyone who uses such tactics to try and claw their way to power is branded as being Machiavellian.

 - Misnomer: A misnomer is a wrong or inaccurate use of a designation, name or term.
 For example, "I use fancy words now.
 To say I'm illiterate is a misnomer."